 Two engineers are forging this new path in manufacturing, creating a business case for putting automation in the hands of smaller organizations and educating users about the possibilities.
 Betsy and Mike Jasper met at Georgia Tech, where they both studied mechanical engineering, but their subsequent expertise couldn’t be more different, with each branching into areas as disparate as aerospace, energy, power hydraulics, helicopter gearboxes, and more.
 Their skills complement each other and make them ideal candidates to help small businesses adopt automated manufacturing.

 Tarkka: Breaking Down Barriers for Small Manufacturers

 The Jaspers’ Boston-based company, Tarkka (the Finnish word for exact), is on a mission to democratize mechanical engineering and manufacturing by disseminating knowledge and developing precision products.

 “Right now, there’s kind of a barrier to entry for manufacturing,” Betsy says.
 “There’s a huge cost to acquire machines or work in a machine shop if you want to develop your own product or start a business.
 We’re working on a flexible, modular platform that will have a reasonable budget so anyone can either make their own machines or make their own products using our machines.”

-As residents at the Autodesk Technology Center in Boston, Betsy and Mike use the 34,000-square-foot facility to its fullest.
-While access to the workshops, prototyping studio, and design and manufacturing software helps tremendously, aligning with the greater residency community of engineers, designers, and Autodesk’s industry experts also plays a crucial role in Tarkka’s ambitions.
+As residents at the Autodesk Technology Center in Boston, the Jaspers use the 34,000-square-foot facility to its fullest.
+Although access to the workshops, prototyping studio, and design and manufacturing software helps tremendously, aligning with the greater residency community of engineers, designers, and Autodesk’s industry experts also plays a crucial role in Tarkka’s ambitions.

 Distributed Manufacturing Gets a Boost With Modular Motion